 6. The headline "'Kris Kringle Krazy!
 Kourt Kase Koming Kalamity!'
 Kry Kiddes" was probably inspired by the absurd headlines run by the Daily Variety in the 1940's and 1950's including "Sticks Nix Hick Pix".

 7. The Santa suit that Edmund Gwenn wore was auctioned for $22,500 in 2011.

 8. A little Dutch girl meets Santa at Macy's and sings the traditional Dutch song "Sinterklaas Kapoentje".
 Edmund Gwenn's character, who happens to speak Dutch, sings along with her.

 9. A real life rivalry did exist between the two departments stores, Macy's and Gimbel's, from 1910 until 1987, when the latter when out of the business.

-10. Every year at Christmas time, U.S. courts re-enact the trail of Kris Kringle for children.
+10. Every year at Christmas time, U.S. courts re-enact the trial of Kris Kringle for children.

 11. Screen writer Valentine Davies was inspired to write "Miracle on 34th Street" after Christmas shopping in 1944.

 12. Edmund Gwenn grew a white beard and gained 30 pounds for the role of Kris Kringle.
 He won an Oscar for his performance.